The Third Day of Winter ~ A Short Story by Allen Kopp

 They had a little party at work, complete with cake and champagne (Here’s to another successful year!), and then everybody was allowed to leave for the day.
 It was the day before Christmas and nobody had to be back to work for three days.
 What a festive mood the downtrodden workers were in!
 There was dancing on tabletops, furtive kissing in corners, drunken laughter.

-As Vesper left the office, it was just beginning to snow so she decided she would walk home instead of taking the bus.
+As Vesper left the office, it was just beginning to snow so she decided to walk home instead of taking the bus.
 She had always liked snow, especially at Christmastime, and had seen too little of it in recent years.
 She stopped on the way home at a little market and bought a dozen oranges and a small box of chocolate-covered cherries.
 As she was paying for her purchases, the old man behind the counter gave her a sprig of mistletoe.

 When she reached her building, she felt agreeably fatigued and slightly frostbitten.
 As she climbed the stairs to her third-floor apartment, she couldn’t help noticing how quiet the building was.
 The usual loud voices, TVs, crying babies and yapping dogs were absent.
 She seemed to be the only tenant who hadn’t gone out of town for the holiday.